 Intracranial hypotension is quite rare.
-It happens when the spinal fluid leaks out of a hole in the spinal cord, causing problems with pressure inside the brain.
+It happens when the spinal fluid leaks out of a hole in the meninges, which cover spinal cord, causing problems with pressure inside the brain.

 According to the National Organization for Rare Diseases (NORD), 5 out of every 100,000 people experience spontaneous intracranial hypotension.
 Usually, this problem occurs due to a brain tumor, trauma, or a side effect of a medical procedure.